 - the level of community support for the scheme

-- the extent to which the scheme is expected to increase participation/usage
+- the extent to which the scheme is expected to increase use

-If you need a Section 106 discharge of conditions report, and your property or site is in the Barnsley borough, you can apply for this service using the online form below.
+If you need a Section 106 discharge of conditions report, your property or site is in the Barnsley borough.
+You can apply for this service using the online form below.
 We charge a fee to cover our costs.

 Before you begin

-Please read the 'how to pay' tab for information about charges for this service and make sure you have any relevant documents listed in the 'what you need' tab.
+Please read the 'how to pay' tab for details about charges for this service.
+Make sure you have any relevant documents listed in the 'what you need' tab.

 We need to make sure you’re eligible for this service.
-Please read the statements below and only continue with your application if you're able to confirm both of them:
+Please read the statements below and only apply if you're able to confirm both of them:

 - you're enquiring about a property or site in the Barnsley borough; and